rust-lang-ua/rustcamp/0_basics/README.md

 - Compare `&str` and `String` types.
 (TODO: I'm not sure if we treat strings as collections)
 - Compare `HashMap` and `BTreeMap`. *

+## Functional programming in Rust

+- Methods and functions.
+- Builders.
+(TODO: not sure if it belongs here)
+- Closures, what is special about them?
+- How to pass functions around?
+- Iterators and combinators.

+## Error handling

+- Runtime error.
+- Compile time error.
+- Error propagation, ? operator.
+- Panic.
+- Unwrap, when it's fine to use it.

+## Working with memory (advanced)

+- Internal mutability.
+- Reference counting.
+- Pointers.
+- Pinning.
+- Unsafe.

 ## Concurrency

 - What is concurrency, why is it useful?